yugabyte/yugabyte-db/docs/content/latest/reference/drivers/go/pgx-reference.md

 ### Connect to YugabyteDB database

-Go Apps can connect to the YugabyteDB database using the `pgx.Connect()` function.
+Go applications can connect to YugabyteDB using the `pgx.Connect()` function.
-All the common functions or structs required for working with YugabyteDB database is part of `pgx` package.
+The `pgx` package includes all the common functions or structs required for working with YugabyteDB.

-Use the `pgx.Connect()` method for getting connection object for the YugabyteDB database which can be used for performing DDLs and DMLs against the database.
+Use the `pgx.Connect()` method to create the connection object, for performing DDLs and DMLs against the database.

 PGX Connection url is in the format given below: